44 University of Bergen researchers have received the prestigious grants for frontier science from the European Research Council (ERC).

 The European Research Council (ERC) funds frontier research and ideas.
-Research projects should be novel and ground breaking with a significant element of risk, conducted by excellent Principal Investigators (PIs) and their teams.
+Research projects should be novel and ground-breaking with a significant element of risk.
 Grants are awarded to researchers working in Europe, across all diciplines.
 44 UiB researchers have been awarded ERC Grants since 2007.

 ERC Starting Grant